top of page

 Our region, which we proudly call the "North Country," encompasses New York's Jefferson, Lewis, and St. Lawrence counties.

-Also in our region lies Fort Drum, home to the 10th Mountain Division of the US Army.
-As a close-knit member of our community for more than 30 years, Fort Drum is home to roughly 14,200 Soldiers and their families, many of whom receive their healthcare in the surrounding communities.
-As of 2021, our region's population included 253,151 people, 117,634 of whom lived in Jefferson County (46%); 26,681 in Lewis County (11%), and 108,836 in St. Lawrence County (43%).
+Also in our region lies Fort Drum, home to the 10th Mountain Division of the U.S. Army.
+As a close-knit member of our community for around 40 years, Fort Drum is home to approximately 25,000 Soldiers and their family members — many of whom receive their healthcare in the community.
+As of 2022, our region’s population included 253,151 people of whom 117,445 lived in Jefferson County (46%), 26,690 lived in Lewis County (11%), and 108,670 lived in St. Lawrence County (43%).

 Our History